Redstone Loop Trail (2,238 to 2,323 ft)

 Watch Out

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
-Also, this is a fairly short hike, so just bring what you need of the 10 Essentials.
+Also, even though this hike is short, be sure to bring what you need of the 10 Essentials.

 Getting to the Trailhead

-From town, drive out to Lake Mead.
-From the intersection of Northshore Road and Lakeshore Road (Table 1, Site 654), drive north on Northshore Road for 27 miles to the Redstone Picnic area, which is located at Mile Marker 27.
-Pull into the picnic area parking lot.
-Park here; this is the trailhead (Site 659).
+From town, drive out to Lake Mead, then drive north on Northshore Road for about 27.0 miles to the Mile 27.0 (Redstone) Trailhead.
+Park here; this is the trailhead.

 The Hike